MyPureCloud/genesys-cloud-webrtc-sdk/doc/documentation.md

 - parameters
   - `String id`: the id from the `pendingSession` event
   - `Object opts`: with properties:
-    - `Boolean autoConnectSession`: Optional, default true; whether or not the SDK should auto connect the session
     - `MediaStream mediaStream`: Optional; stream to use for input audio.
 If not provided, the SDK will start media capture for a default stream.
     - `HTMLAudioElement audioElement`: Optional; the audio tag to use for attaching